sharetribe/flex-docs/src/docs/cookbook-events/set-up-and-use-zapier/index.md

 All of the information can again be used in the rest of the Zap, for example to insert in an email, or a Tweet etc.

+## Some examples of what you can do with Zapier and Flex

+The above might all sound a bit dry and theoretical, so what does this mean in practice?
+Here are some ideas:

+- You can build a Zap with Twilio that sends a text message to the provider everytime a booking is made of their listing, containing information about who booked it and when.
+- You can automatically send each transaction to a Google Sheet
+- You can expand on the existing email notifications by building your own email automation for certain actions
+- You can automatically post all new listings on your marketplace to your social channels

+We will update this document with video tutorials soon.